15077693d/oscaryiu.com/data/authors/default.md

 I am responsibe for maintaining and developing new features in Platypus Finance dapp web interface.
 It is an innovative AMM stableswap platform with top10 TVL in Avalanche blockchain.

-Apart from coding, My habbits are playing ⚽ football and playing 🎷 saxophone.
+Apart from coding, My habbits are playing ⚽ and 🎷.
 I love the jazz fusion band called T-Square!!!!! takarajima is one of my favorite songs in their alburm.

 Feel free to reach out to me if you have any questions or comments. 🎉